nroduit/weasis-pacs-connector/README.md

 1. Add parameters via the URL, see the [JNLP Builder documentation](JnlpBuilder) (arg, prop, and src)
 2. Change the [default template](src/main/webapp/weasis.jnlp), see _jnlp.default.name_ in [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties)

+Note: weasis-pacs-connector 6.1 generates new manifests and requires Weasis 2.5 and superior.
+However it is possible to run previous version of Weasis by modifying the [weasis-connector-default.properties](src/main/resources/weasis-connector-default.properties):
+1. Set the property _manifest.version=1_
+2. Uncomment the property _jnlp.default.name=weasis1.jnlp_
+3. Uncomment the property _jnlp.applet.name=weasisApplet1.jnlp_

 For [dcm4chee-arc](https://github.com/dcm4che/dcm4chee-arc-cdi):